amazingrando/intro-to-gruntjs/README.md

 intro-to-gruntjs
 ================

-These are the files that go along with my Intro to GruntJS talk.
+These are the files that go along with my Intro to GruntJS talk for Dev Workshop Indy.